 - Prepare an inventory of damaged personal property with bills and receipts.

 - Notify the police and credit card companies in case of a loss by theft.

 - Submit to an examination under oath.

 - Ordinarily, send a sworn proof of loss within 60 days of request.

 You must ensure that you satisfy your obligations to your insurance company.
 If you do not comply with these obligations, you could forfeit coverage for an otherwise covered loss.

-● Your insurance company must respond to communications from you within 14 days of receipt (Florida Statutes Chapter 627, Section 70131).
+- Your insurance company must respond to communications from you within 14 days of receipt unless it has paid the claim within those 14 days.
+(Florida Statutes Chapter 627, Section 70131(1)(a)).